 NOTE: On the What is Power Management? screen, you can select Do not show this page again.
-When you select this option, the Welcome screen also does not appear again.
+When you select this option, the Welcome screen also

-Use the screens that follow Welcome and What is Power Management? to set various power management options, including sleep modes, power schemes, and low battery-charge alarms.
+Use the screens that follow Welcome and What is Power Management? to set various power management options, including sleep modes, power schemes,